The PokerListings Daily 3-Bet is a lonely night at the Palms turned into a massive heater in the Gold Coast $1/$2 game.

 Today in the 3-Bet we find PokerStars pro Max Lykov explaining what it takes to be a good poker husband, WSOP Main Event 21st-place finisher Maxx Coleman lamenting what might have been and an intriguing new poker television show getting ready to start filming in the US.

-1) Max Lykov: Sit in the Room or Learn to Play
+1) Max Lykov: Sit in a Room or Learn to Play

 Any poker player in a long-term relationship knows just how difficult it can be to balance the two things you love most.